76. “best backhand return from the deuce court to avoid the net man poaching.” (in doubles)

 I am sure that there is a lot of time where I’m not watching what and where I should be watching.
 I try to watch the racquet of my opponent too see pass or lob, hard shot or drop shot but there must me more to that.
 What does the pros sees?”

-– I think that you are on your way to achieving a good read for your opponents’ body language and anticipation.
+– I think that you are on your way to achieve a good read for your opponents’ body language and anticipation.
 The fact that you are asking and paying attention to that, in time you will get better.
 The pros all started as you are right now – paying attention and analyzing their opponents’ movement and racquet path just before contact, got better the more they played.

 Pay attention to your court position too; it can cut the angles and put you closer to the next ball.